 59. Mosquito net.
 Without it, I won’t be able to sleep peacefully at night.

 60. Food.
 Eating ice cream on a hot day.
 Drinking hot tea on a cold day.
 Food nourishes the body and serves other purposes too.
 I’m exceptionally thankful for the healthy food I received when I was in Bali.

 61. TV programs that make me laugh.

 62. Survivor.
 The TV show, Survivor, is my favorite TV show for many reasons.
-One of the reasons, it reminded how fortunate I am to have sunshine, food, and shelter.
+One of the reasons, it reminded me of how fortunate I am to have sunshine, food, and shelter.